richtastic/ff/src/3DR/wiki/app.md

-- get example of circular and spherical distribution:
-	- some metric for spread over circle / sphere
+- look at physics for examples of 3D mass distribution / rotational moments